polyurichard/lectures/OOD/oo.md

 }
 ```

-By passing different implementation of *Database* interface to the `GameSaver` constructor, you can save the game  using different types of databases without modifying the `GameSaver` class.
+By passing different implementations of the *Database* interface to the `GameSaver` constructor, you can save the game using different types of databases without modifying the `GameSaver` class.

-For instance, for using the MySQL database,
+For instance, to use the MySQL database, we can first create a `MySQLDatabase` object and pass it to the `GameSaver` constructor.

 ```java
 Database mySqlDatabase = new MySQLDatabase();
 GameSaver gameSaver = new GameSaver(mySqlDatabase);
 gameSaver.saveGame(); // Save the game state using MySQLDatabase
 ```

-If we want to change to MongoDB, there is no need modify existing classes (e.g. `GameSaver`)
+To use the MongoDB database, we can create a `MongoDB` object and pass it to the `GameSaver` constructor.
+Tere is no need to modify the existing classes (e.g. `GameSaver`)

 ```java
 Database mongoDB = new MongoDB();